Alfred Dunhill

 From 1893 Dunhill ran a company selling motoring accessories, and in 1902 opened a shop in Mayfair.
 He developed a pipe designed for motorists in 1904.
 He opened a tobacconist's shop in St James's in 1907, offering tailored tobacco blends.
-Shops were opened in New York and Paris in the 1920s.
+Shops were opened in New York and Paris during the 1920s.
 With his international ambitions, Dunhill helped to create the modern luxury goods market.
-He retired from business in 1929, and married his mistress in 1945, following the death of his wife.
+He retired from business in 1929 and married his mistress in 1945, following the death of his wife.

 Early life

-Dunhill was born on 30 September 1872 at 2 Church Path, Hornsey, Middlesex.
+Dunhill was born on 30 September 1872 at 2 Church Path in Hornsey, Middlesex.
 He was the second son of five children of Henry Dunhill (1842–1901), a master blind-maker, and his wife and cousin, Jane, née Styles (1843–1922).
 His younger brother was the composer Thomas Dunhill.
 His father occupied premises on Euston Road, manufacturing harnesses for horses.
 Alfred Dunhill was educated at The Lower School of John Lyon in Harrow on the Hill and by tutors until he was 15, when he was apprenticed to his father's business.